diantyapitaloka/Churn-Rate-Customer/README.md

 ## 🍦🍧🍪 Churn-Rate-Customer 🍪🍧🍦
 - To calculate your monthly churn, divide the number of customers who didn't return by the total you had at the start of the month.
 Multiplying this by 100 gives you a percentage that serves as a vital "health check" for your brand's popularity.
 - Research shows that increasing your retention rate by just 5% can boost your overall profits by anywhere from 25% to 95%.
 Since repeat customers already trust your quality, they are significantly more likely to try your high-margin seasonal specials.
+- Voluntary churn happens when a customer chooses a competitor, while involuntary churn often occurs due to technical issues like expired credit cards in your loyalty app.
+Distinguishing between the two allows you to fix "leaky" payment systems separately from improving your actual dessert recipes.

 ## 🍦🍧🍪 Executive Summary 🍪🍧🍦
 Bank operates branches in three countries : Germany, Spain, and France.
 Chief Marketing Officer complain that The Germany branch recorded a churn rate of 32,44%, substantially exceeding the industry median of 19% for financial industry as reported by What’s the Average Churn Rate by Industry? indicating a critical need for targeted retention strategies.
 Here is the objectives below :